-We have identified all positions subject to exchange rate including retained earnings accumulated in foreign currencies in our overseas subsidiaries, which is translated to Japanese yen upon consolidation, as a major position subject to exchange rate risk.
-ORIX shareholders' equity is accordingly subject to exchange rate risk arising from such translations.
-For other positions, potential losses in future earnings are calculated using several hypothetical scenarios with 10% changes in the relevant currencies.
-Based on these scenarios, exchange losses in future earnings were estimated to be ¥1,069 million and ¥635 million as of March 31, 2016 and 2017, respectively.
-The largest such losses were estimated in scenarios where the euro appreciated 10% against the U.S. dollar from the rate in effect on March 31, 2016 and 2017.
+We have identified all positions including retained earnings accumulated in foreign currencies in our overseas subsidiaries, which is translated to Japanese yen upon consolidation, that are subject to exchange rate risk.
+ORIX shareholders' equity is subject to exchange rate risk arising from such translations.
+Other positions, such as potential losses in future earnings, are calculated using several hypothetical scenarios based on 10% changes in the relevant currencies.
+Based on these scenarios, exchange losses in future earnings were estimated to be ¥635 million and ¥570 million as of March 31, 2017 and 2018, respectively.
+The largest of such losses were estimated in scenarios where the euro appreciated 10% against the U.S. dollar from the rate in effect on March 31, 2017 and 2018.